Chair at Smart & Biggar

-Daphne Lainson is a partner in Smart & Biggar’s Ottawa office.
+Daphne Lainson is a partner at Smart & Biggar’s Ottawa office and chair of the firm.
 She specialises in securing patent protection for chemical, pharmaceutical and biotechnology-related inventions.
-She is a qualified lawyer and patent and trademark agent and has an advanced degree in chemistry.
-She has been helping clients secure patent protection for their innovations for almost two decades and plays a leading role in client relations management within the firm, particularly in key industrial markets such as the United States, Japan and Germany.
+She is a qualified lawyer and patent and trademark agent, and holds an advanced degree in chemistry.
+She has been helping clients secure patent protection for their innovations for almost two decades and plays a leading role in client relations management within the firm, particularly in key industrial markets like the United States, Japan and Germany.

-Ms Lainson was recognised in the 2017 edition of Euromoney’s Expert Guides: Women in Business Law as a top legal practitioner in patents.
-She is named annually as a World IP Review Leader and has been recognised by Best Lawyers in Canada for IP and biotechnology law.
-In 2012 she was listed as one of Canada’s Rising Stars: Leading Lawyers Under 40 by Lexpert and in 2011 she was named Ottawa Businesswoman of the Year in the professional category by the Women’s Business Network of Ottawa.
+Ms Lainson was recognised in the 2017 edition of Euromoney’s Expert Guides (Women in Business Law) as a top legal practitioner in patents.
+She is named annually as a World IP Review Leader and recognised by Best Lawyers in Canada for IP law and biotechnology law.
+In 2012 Ms Lainson was listed as one of Canada’s Rising Stars: Leading Lawyers Under 40 by Lexpert and was named Ottawa Businesswoman of the Year 2011 in the professional category by the Women’s Business Network of Ottawa.

 Ms Lainson is a fellow of the American Intellectual Property Law Association (AIPLA) and chair of the AIPLA Food and Drug Law Committee.